 Once you’ve completed the steps, only the clipboard experience to save multiple items will be disabled, but the traditional clipboard will continue to be available to cut and paste as normal.

 If you don’t see this feature, it’s because you’re not running the version of Windows 10 that supports this feature.
-The clipboard experience to save multiple items is expected to arrive with the Windows 10 Redstone 5 update.
+The clipboard experience to save multiple items is expected to arrive with the Windows 10 October 2018 Update.